 As a USC student, you receive a special Gmail account that allows you to use your @usc.edu email address.
 This account gives you unlimited online storage space and provides access to Google’s online word processing and spreadsheet programs, sharable calendars, and more.
 See itservices.usc.edu/google for more information on Google Apps at USC.

 Connecting to the USC Network

 You can connect to the USC network wirelessly or through ResNet.

-USC provides two wireless networks, an encrypted, high-speed network for students, faculty, and staff, along with an open guest wireless network.
+USC provides two wireless networks, an encrypted, high-speed network for USC account holders, along with an open wireless network for guests.
 For information about connecting to the wireless networks, see itservices.usc.edu/wireless.